How to Calculate Your Debt-to-Income Ratio

 How Does Debt-to-Income Ratio Affect Credit?

-Your credit utilization rate is your credit card balances divided by total credit limits.
+Your credit utilization rate is your total credit card balances divided by total credit limits.
 It indicates how much of your available credit you're using.
 Credit experts recommend keeping your utilization rate below 30%, and the lower it is, the better.

 But your DTI also includes how much you owe on other types of credit accounts, including installment loans and other revolving credit lines.
 The more debt you're carrying on credit cards and other loans, and the higher your utilization rate, the more negatively it can impact your credit scores.